 Whichever path you take, you’re in for beauty either way.
 The drive is beautiful because it goes through national forests and calm lakes.
 It also gives you a great view of some majestic mountains.

 Not to mention, you’re spoiled for choice when it comes to stops.
-That is why I recommend a three-day road trip between Seattle and Glacier National Park, which is the perfect amount of time on a Pacific Northwest road trip.
+That is why I recommend a three-day road trip between Seattle and Glacier National Park, which is the perfect amount of time on a Pacific Northwest trip itinerary.

 How Many Days Do You Need in Glacier National Park?